j0057/arch/README.md

 ## Stages

-The per-host script downloads and runs arch\_stage0.txt, which does the following things:
+The per-host script downloads and runs arch\_stage0, which does the following things:

 1. For each install variable, prompt the user to override the value;
-2. Download and source arch\_fn.txt, which contains helper functions;
+2. Download and source arch\_fn, which contains helper functions;
-3. Download and run arch\_stage1.txt, which partitions, encrypts and formats the disk, and uses `pacstrap` to install the system – basically, all the things that happen outside the chroot
+3. Download and run arch\_stage1, which partitions, encrypts and formats the disk, and uses `pacstrap` to install the system – basically, all the things that happen outside the chroot
-3. Download and run arch\_stage2.txt, which configures the timezone, root password, initramfs, boot loader, the network and so on
+3. Download and run arch\_stage2, which configures the timezone, root password, initramfs, boot loader, the network and so on
 4. Unmount the target file systems

 ## Developing/branch strategy

 The per-hosts scripts can be started from a gh-pages branch that's kept rebased on top of the `master` branch on `github.com:j0057/arch`.
-That means they can be reached at `http://[ghuser].github.io/arch/[hostname].txt`.
+That means they can be reached at `http://[ghuser].github.io/arch/[hostname]`.

 When developing, it's easier to just use `python2 -m SimpleHTTPServer 12345` from a local development server, and start the script like this:

-    { curl -s somewhere.lan:12345/[hostname].txt | bash -es somewhere.lan:12345 } 4<&0
+    { curl -s somewhere.lan:12345/[hostname] | bash -es somewhere.lan:12345 } 4<&0

 This way, using the `-s` parameter to bash, `INSTALL_HOST` can set the default value to `somewhere.lan:12345` instead of the default in the script, and you still only have to mash enter a few